-- Make the car faster and perform better
+- To make the car faster and perform better

-- Make the car more practical for you
+- To make the car more practical for you

 Making the car more practical probably will not cause an increase unless it is an expensive modification like an automatic wheelchair lift.

-Just type your ZIP code into the FREE box on this page and compare online car insurance rates now!
+Just type your ZIP code into the FREE box on this page to compare online car insurance rates now!

-What kind of modifications will cause an increase?
+What types of modifications will cause an increase?